 A power of attorney is a legal document that gives someone you trust the authority to help you make decisions, or to make them and take actions for you if you become unable to do these things yourself.
 There are different types for different circumstances.

-Or you might be able to claim a refund if you were acting as a deputy for someone, and your deputyship assessment and annual supervisions took place between 1 April 2008 and 31 March 2015.
+You might be able to claim a refund if you had a deputy or were acting as a deputy for someone, and your deputyship assessment and annual supervisions took place between 1 April 2008 and 31 March 2015.

 There may come a time when you’re unable to make decisions or express your wishes about how you would like to be cared for and what medical treatment you would want.
 Advance decisions and advance statements let you record your wishes in writing to help make sure they are respected if this situation arises.